javascript-tutorial/en.javascript.info/4-binary/03-blob/article.md

 </script>
 ```

-We can also create a link dynamically in JavaScript and simulate a click by `link.click()`, then download starts authomatically.
+We can also create a link dynamically in JavaScript and simulate a click by `link.click()`, then download starts automatically.

 Here's the similar "on the fly" blob creation and download code, but without HTML: